 The internship component of the MA in Sound Arts and Industries is the culminating experience of the program where students apply what they have learned in the classroom to a real-world setting.
 The internship also provides valuable industry experience that will give students a valuable edge in their career development.

-While students are completing their experience at a business or organization, students are enrolled in a 3-credit online course that provides a structure for maximizing the internship experience through learning objectives, industry research, network building, as well as career planning for post-graduation.
-Through the internship experience students develop connections with professionals who will not only assist them with implementing their learning, but who can also help them develop a network of connections that will launch their career.
+While students are completing their internship or thesis, they are enrolled in a 3-credit online course that provides a structure for maximizing their experience through learning objectives, industry research, network building, as well as career planning for post-graduation.

 How do students find an internship?